FyDininno/ObsidianOnline/content/Self/Quotes From Wiser People.md

-"You can change what you do, but you can't change what you want." ~Tommy Shelby, Peaky Blinders Season 3 "You can fail at what you don't love, so you might as well take a change on doing what you love." - Jim Carry " "
+"You can change what you do, but you can't change what you want." ~Tommy Shelby, Peaky Blinders Season 3 "You can fail at what you don't love, so you might as well take a change on doing what you love." ~Jim Carry "If the rubber is not meeting the road, then it is useless"  ~Sam Hyde